kpolimis/NFLCombineEvaluationNotebooks/README.md

 Scouting combine and player database:
 [NFL savant](http://www.nflsavant.com/about.php)

-This repository is for notebooks created in our [NFL Combine Evalution Repository](https://github.com/kpolimis/nfl-combine-evaluation) project that evaluates the relationship between pre-draft Combine metrics and career NFL performance
+This repository is for notebooks created in our [NFL Combine Evaluation Repository](https://github.com/kpolimis/nfl-combine-evaluation) project that evaluates the relationship between pre-draft Combine metrics and career NFL performance.